VisayaEngineering/VisayaEngineering.github.io/README.md

-## How to update Software and Firmware for website with Releases
+## How to update Software downloads for website with Releases

 1. In the repo, click “**Releases**” (on the right side) → “Draft a new release”.